simondotm/nx-firebase/README.md

 > **Note:** _Firebase functions `tsconfig.app.json` is by default set to target `es2018` which is the maximum ES version for Node 10 engine.
 This override exists in case the root `tsconfig.base.json` sets an ES target that is incompatible with Firebase Functions Node environment.
 If you are using Node 12 engine, you can change this target to `es2019`._

-## NxFirebase Application Naming
+## Nx-Firebase Application Naming

-You may find it convenient/familiar to create your NxFirebase application simply with `functions` as it's app name eg. `nx g @simondotm/nxfirebase:app functions`.
+You may find it convenient/familiar to create your Nx-Firebase application simply with `functions` as it's app name eg. `nx g @simondotm/nx-firebase:app functions`.

-If you have multiple Firebase projects in your workspace, the NxFirebase application generator supports the `--directory` option, so you may also find it convenient to organise your workspace as follows:
+If you have multiple Firebase projects in your workspace, the Nx-Firebase application generator supports the `--directory` option, so you may also find it convenient to organise your workspace as follows:

 `apps/<projectname>/...<projectapps>`

 And generate your app as follows:

-`nx g @simondotm/nxfirebase:app functions --directory projectname`
+`nx g @simondotm/nx-firebase:app functions --directory projectname`

 So your workspace layout might look like this: